skellis46/slipbox/device paradigm and focal things.md

 _questions & thoughts:_

 - the word preservation really sticks out here for me.
 Borgmann also talks about how the device paradigm obscures the "destructive tendencies" of technological devices.
 Preservation's other is loss.
-- there's work here for me to do about understanding the role of somatic practices in and beyond dance
+- there's work here for me to do about understanding the role of somatic practices in and beyond dance.
+And what if I were to understand somatic practices as a technology akin to a device paradigm?
 - is this process of mechanisms becoming hidden inevitable?
 Is it worth reversing or resisting?
 - what are the effects of the device paradigm?
 That is, how are we changed by it?